sebwylleman/auto-admin/README.md

 ```
 Replace username and "Optional Comment" with your desired values.

+### Functionalities:

+**Secure User Provisioning**: Creates new user accounts with customisable comments and enforces strong password policies.

+**Account Disabling**: Safely disables existing user accounts while preserving their home directories.

+**Optional User Deletion**: Provides an option for permanent user deletion with safeguards to prevent accidental removal of critical accounts.

+**Optional Home Directory Archiving**: Offers the ability to create an archive of the user's home directory before deletion (if the deletion option is chosen).

 ### Key Learnings:

 **Shell Scripting**: Developed essential scripting skills like user input validation, conditional statements, file manipulation, and user account management functions.